friedbrice/friedbrice.github.io/_posts/2018-07-07-case-classes.md

 A similar problem we had was supporting multiple typeclass instances for a single case class.
-Imagine a case class with hundreds of fields which represents two distinct domain objects, but is implemented as a single case class in order to avoid code duplication and accidental xdrift.
+Imagine a case class with hundreds of fields which represents two distinct domain objects, but is implemented as a single case class in order to avoid code duplication and accidental drift.

 For simplicity, we'll consider a case class with just two fields, but imagine hundreds.